 Gaggia Titanium Has Mid-Level Pricing

 Gaggia offers a descent variety of quality super-automatic espresso machines, with the Titanium priced somewhere in the middle.
 You can get a Brera for about $450 or pay as much as $1300 for the Prestige and $1650 for the Accademia, while the Titanium costs around $500.
 Top end models by other companies, such as the Xelsis by Saeco, can run as high as $2500.

-With the higher-priced machines, you will get more highly automated milk steaming and frothing, and possibly a better-constructed machine that will last longer and be more robust.
+With the higher-priced machines, you will get features like automated milk steaming and frothing, and possibly a better-constructed machine that will last longer and be more robust.
 Otherwise, the Titanium offers most of the features that are available on most super-automatic machines.

 Gaggia Titanium features a built-in ceramic burr grinder with an 8 ½ ounce hopper.
 The grinder has 18 different settings so that you can customize how coarse or fine the grind is depending on the beans that you buy.
 There is also a bypass doser, which is a great option when your hopper is full and somebody wants a decaf.